cpittet/ada-teamphilippe/index.md

 trends, and we omit it here for clarity questions.

-Similarly to the regression on genders, the only features that matters here are the number of quotes and the negative score but the positive score is not relevant (not statistically significant at level 5\%).
+Similarly to the regression on genders, the only features that matters here are the number of quotes and the negative score but the positive score is not relevant (not statistically significant at level 5%).
 Again, there is some contrast between the number of quotes in different groups.
 The more American quotes there is, the lower the price tend to be whereas the more quotes there are in Europe or Asia, the higher the price is likely to be.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="600" allowfullscreen="true" src="figures/coeffs_continent.html"></iframe>

+As before, this fit has a $R^2$ score of 0.33.

 #### How old are they ?

 Here we look at the different ranges of age in the authors.
 Namely, we consider the ranges [0-25], [26-50], [51-75], [76+].
-As what was done in the two previous analysis, we do not show the plots of the relationships between the features and the stock prices since they are very similar and do not add much insight.
+As what was done in the two previous analysis, we do not show the plots of the relationships between the features and the stock prices since they are very similar and do not add much insights.

 We don't change a winning team... it is again the count of quotes and the negative score that matter most.
 However, the positive score for the 76+ authors seem to be relevant as well.
 But, as surprisingly as before, the corresponding